Apply for Probate: The Process.

 - Send off your application to the relevant Probate Registry.

-- Swear an oath at the Probate Registry that all the information you have provided is true and complete.
-If you are wrong, careless or deceitful – watch out, the penalties are severe, and they come out of the executors own pocket.
+- You used to have to swear an oath at the Probate Registry that all the information you have provided is true and complete.
+Now it is just a Statement of Truth and no need to visit a solicitor.
+However, if you are wrong, careless or deceitful – watch out, the penalties are severe, and they may well come out of the executors own pocket.

 You can either:

 - Fill in the probate application for yourself.

 - Call the Probate and Inheritance Tax helpline – 0300 123 1072 (Monday to Friday, 9 am to 5 pm).

 - Call in professional help to make sure everything is done properly.
 We can recommend either “add on” help or solicitors who will take over everything, as you wish.

 Before you can fill in the IHT form you have to be sure that you are fully aware of: